Don’t have an education degree? Don’t worry.

 “I really want to homeschool, but my husband just isn’t interested.
 He thinks our children are going to school, and that’s it.
 I think homeschooling would be best for us, and I really want to do it, but I don’t want to fight about such a huge issue.
 How do I...read more

 Homeschooling spelling is a bit like learning times tables – it involves a lot of rote learning, is incredibly boring, the real-life reasons for mastering it aren’t immediately apparent, and it is shoved on children at a too-young age.
-Or maybe that’s just my...read more
+Or maybe that’s...read more

 One of the hardest things to do as a homeschooler is to create a realistic homeschool schedule.
 How do you make sure all the important things get done, while still leaving the time and space needed for creativity?
 How do you keep motivated while also keeping...read more